TomWright/dasel/README.md

 Comparable to [jq](https://github.com/stedolan/jq) / [yq](https://github.com/kislyuk/yq), but supports JSON, YAML, TOML, XML and CSV with zero runtime dependencies.

+## One tool to rule them all

+Say good bye to learning new tools just to modify a different data format.

+Dasel uses a standard selector syntax no matter the data format.
+This means that once you learn how to use dasel you immediately have the ability to query/modify any of the supported data types without any additional tools or effort.

 ![Update Kubernetes Manifest](update_kubernetes.gif)

 ## Features